Plastic Pollution –

-- Over 90% of single-use plastics are NOT recycled.
+About 80% of single-use plastics are NEVER recycled, they go into landfills, incinerators or dumped.
 The United States is the largest generator of plastic waste in the world.

 We are the solution